Contargo/pdf-builder/README.md

-PDF Replace
+PDF Builder
 ===========

-A tool that provides a pragmatic solution to PDF-generation, by providing a fixes feature-set for PDF data-interpolation, or simply put search-and-replace.
+A library tool that provides a pragmatic solution to PDF-generation and manipulation.

-## Getting started
+## General Idea

-The user provides a custom PDF-template with placeholders for text and image replacements.
-Please see the Java API for more detailed information on the available features.
+Instead of being a platform, with template authoring and such features, this library aids in more simple text interpolation, in already existing PDF templates.

+The intent is aimed at the 80% use cases - there's a pretty PDF document, where some values, or placeholder, can be easily replaced.

 ## Development